jomarieminney/sc-new-workshop-content/content/JavaScript/getting_started/_index.md

 ---
 title: "Getting Started"
 weight: 1
-chapter: true
+chapter: false
 ---

 ## What We're Doing

-We're building a game called Cupcake Smash using a programming language called Javascript.
+We're building a game called **Cupcake Smash** using a programming language called Javascript.

 To build Cupcake Smash, we're using an online tool called CodePen, which is a platform that makes it easy to build and experiment with HTML, CSS and JavaScript, without needing to download or set up any special software.